Holic75/Baldurs-gate-dnd-3.5/README.md

 Advantages:
 – Hit Die: d12
 – Bonus Feats: at level 1 Berserker receives Warfare (1):Power Attack, at level 3 she receives Warfare (2):Cleave.
 – May use Rage ability once per day.
-Gains one use at level 1, additional uses at levels 4, 8, 12 and 16.
+Gains one use at level 1, additional uses at level 4 and every 4 levels thereafter.
 ```
 RAGE: The enraged state lasts for 6 rounds.
 While enraged, a Berserker gains a bonus of +2 to her attack and damage rolls as well as 10% physical damage reduction but suffers -2 penalty to her Armor Class, and becomes immune to charm, confusion, fear, feeblemind, hold, imprisonment, level drain, maze, stun, and sleep.
 At 8th the attack and damage rolls bonus increases to +3 and physical damage resistance bonus to 20%.